Chelan, Washington: History

 The first European settlers in the area were William Sanders (after whom one of main streets in Chelan is named) and Henry Dumpke, who arrived in 1886.
 After traversing several cliffs and streams and losing their horse, they safely arrived at the foot of the lake and were welcomed by the natives who encouraged them to stake claims.
 The presence of these settlers paved the way for more settlers to move to the valley.
-In 1888, L.H.
-Woodin of Minneapolis, after whom another street is now named, arrived in the valley and paddled up the lake in a skiff.
+In 1888, Minneapolis realtor and lumber broker L.H.
+Woodin, after whom another street is now named, arrived in the valley and paddled up the lake in a skiff.
 Impressed by the area, Woodin constructed a sawmill at the foot of the lake.
 At the same time, local ranchers were beginning to discover that orchards could be planted without the need of irrigation.

 The town was platted and lots sold quickly.
 A post office was established in 1890.
 A school was built in 1892, followed by a resort hotel which took advantage of the area's natural beauty.
 Following the Panic of 1893, Chelan fell on hard times but fared better than some other towns.
 The town's first bank was established in 1893.
 Chelan was officially incorporated on May 7, 1902.
 In 1903, the city gained electric lights and water service via nearby Donaldson Springs.
 Chelan's first town hall was constructed in 1904 and destroyed by fire in 1927.
 The town continues to grow as an agricultural center and resort community which helps it thrive to this day.